 Within the EYFS framework, Science is taught as part of the seven areas of learning and development.
+Through discussions with Year I staff, we ensure that the children have had experiences and opportunities that will prepare them for the Year I curriculum.

 The area of Understanding the World gives opportunities for children to explore and make sense of their physical world.